Schema

 Schemas can be found in the Configure section of the Woopra Dashboard.

-Visitor Schema define the custom visitor properties that are being tracked.
-The name, email, and company name are added to the Visitor Data Schema by default, but Woopra will also add Schema for the other custom visitor data (https://docs.woopra.com/docs/custom-actions-and-visitor-data) that the script is calling.
-To learn more about how to identify your visitors and track custom visitor data, please read the Javascript tracking tutorial.
+User Schema defines the custom user properties that are being tracked.
+The name, email, and company name are added to the User Data Schema by default, but Woopra will also add Schema for the other custom user data (https://docs.woopra.com/docs/custom-actions-and-visitor-data) that the script is calling.
+To learn more about how to identify your user and track custom user data, please read the Javascript tracking tutorial.

 For each Schema, define the title, description, key, type, and aggregation: